-Do be careful when editing your photos, so that you don’t go too far!
-Magazines have been going too far for ages; however, recently, celebrities and social media influencers have been caught out over-editing their photos.
-From this, arose the #nofilter campaign on Instagram.
-Still, there is much hullabaloo around editing photos, and photo editing in general.
+Be careful when editing your photos so you don’t go too far!
+Magazines have been going too far for ages; however, celebrities and social media influencers have recently been caught out over-editing their photos.

 To edit or not to edit?